Counseling for, with, and on behalf of Teenage Girls

 Therapy supports both teens AND their families

 I find that teenagers benefit when their parents are also supported.
 I like to provide families education about mental health and emotional development.
-I find that parents want to know what’s going on and how they can help.
+I find that parents want to know what’s going on with their child’s mental health.
+Parents want to support their teenagers and know that they are overcoming depression, anxiety or whatever brought them to counseling.
 Part of therapy involves working together to figure out how to get the support you need from the people around you.

-According to the state of North Carolina, teens are the boss.
-They can consent to mental health treatment without needing their parent’s consent.
+According to the state of North Carolina, teens are the boss when it comes to therapy.
+Teenagers can consent to mental health treatment without needing their parent’s approval.
 Their mental health information is also confidential, except in severe situations (where “notification is essential to the life or health of the minor” N.C.
 Gen. Stat. § 90‐21.4).
-I encourage all teens collaborate with their families to the extent that they feel comfortable.
+I encourage all teens to collaborate with their families to the extent that they feel comfortable.
+It’s understandable that parents want information about what is going on in therapy, so I work with teenagers and parents to keep the lines of communication open.

 Therapy isn’t one-size-fits-all.
 Some benefit in a few sessions, while others create huge changes over several sessions.

-The initial 80-minute session is $280.
-This involves a comprehensive assessment, including history and current functioning.
+The initial 80-minute therapy session is $280.
+This involves a comprehensive mental health assessment, including history and current functioning.
 Often, multiple family members will provide their perspectives and concerns.
+This is a time when I encourage parents to be involved in their teenager’s therapy process.

 I am committed to everyone having access to mental health treatment.
 Therefore, I have a few lower-cost Open Path slots available.
 Please check this link to see if there are any current openings.